mjendza/mjendza/README.md

 ### Hi there 👋 I'm Mateusz Jendza

-I rally like MTB and spend time in sauna, but this is GitHub ;)
+I rally like MTB :bike: and spend time in sauna :sunny:, but this is GitHub and should be about programming!

 #### 🔭 I’m currently working on: